About Centers for Independent Living

 His work at SICIL includes working with consumers advocating for and with people living with disabilities to be independent in the community; conducting the consumer satisfaction surveys; and assisting with other audits as needed.

-I assist consumers of all ages by finding the resources they need to succeed in living independently in the community.
+I assist consumers of all ages by finding the resources to live independently in the community.

 What is a CIL?